francoisbaudouin/LaZone/README.md

 ## _Epitech Tek3 Project_

-The project _Area_, it based on IFTTT service.
+The project _Area_, is based on IFTTT service.

 A web and mobile service, which can create action and reaction from different services